open-ephys-plugins/crossing-detector/README.md

 ## Attribution

-This plugin was originally developed by Mark Schatza in the Translational NeuroEngineering lab at the University of Minnesota.
+This plugin was originally developed by Ethan Blackwood and Mark Schatza in the Translational NeuroEngineering lab at the University of Minnesota.
 It is now being maintained by the Allen Institute.